 The Professional Studies Certificate in Composition requires students to complete 15 credits, consisting of the course requirements listed below.
 View the Sample Curriculum by Semester for additional details.

 - M-AP 0009 Applied lessons (6 credits total, 3 credits each)

 - M-ST 0309 Composition Seminar (2 credits total, 1 credit each)

 What You Will Learn

 Upon successful completion of the P.S.C. in Composition, students will:

-- communicate clearly and effectively as creative musical artists as an outcome of private instruction, coursework, and artistic collaborations with their peers and guest artists, as well as exposure to a wide variety of contemporary;
+- communicate clearly and effectively as creative musical artists, as a result of private instruction, coursework, and artistic collaborations with their peers and guest artists, along with exposure to a wide variety of contemporary styles;

 - present a portfolio of video and audio recorded performances of their music; and

-- speak and write clearly and concisely about their work to audiences of varying familiarity with new musical works through their experience speaking during performances, creating program notes, presenting their work to their peers in seminars and studio classes, as well as to the faculty during juries.
+- speak and write clearly and concisely about their work to audiences of varying familiarity with new musical compositions (i.e., speaking during performances, creating program notes, and presenting work to their peers in seminars and studio classes, as well as to the faculty during juries).